 • Mineral Edge: A faint salty or chalky quality on the finish highlights the vineyard’s limestone influence, adding a sophisticated layer.

-Most vintages of Finca Altamira consistently earn 95–97 point ratings, praised for how they combine concentration with finesse.
+Most vintages of Finca Altamira consistently earn 95 to 97 point ratings, praised by critics for how they combine concentration with genuine finesse.

-It typically hits its prime drinking window between 12 and 20 years, giving investors flexibility on when to enter or exit the secondary market.
+The wine typically hits its prime drinking window between 12 and 20 years, giving you real flexibility on when to enter or exit the secondary market.

-With more collectors in Asia and Europe adding Argentinian single-vineyard Malbecs to their cellars, experts see 8–11% annual growth ahead for this wine, reinforcing its reputation as one of the best Malbecs to hold for medium- to long-term appreciation.
+With more collectors in Asia and Europe adding Argentinian single-vineyard Malbecs to their cellars, experts see 8 to 11% annual growth ahead for this wine.
+If you’re building a diversified portfolio of passion assets, understanding how limited-production assets deliver liquidity alongside returns is worth your time.

 Achaval Ferrer Finca Altamira Malbec, Argentina